+Figure 12.
+Requirements for a cloud provider joining a cloud realm of choice.
+In this case users interact via CMF native interfaces, so that portability is only ensured within the realm.

+Cloud Infrastructure

-Several resource centres joined to the Federated Cloud since its beginning: currently (beginning of February 2016) 21 RCs are part of the cloud infrastructure (Table 5) and other sites, undergone to the certification procedure (https://wiki.egi.eu/wiki/PROC09), will join soon (Table 6).
+Several resource centres joined to the Federated Cloud since its beginning: at the end of PY1 (beginning of February 2016) 21 RCs are part of the cloud infrastructure (Table 5) and other providers, once undergone to the certification procedure, are expected to join in (Table 6).
 From Table 5 we can see how the Federated cloud activity is led, in terms of resource provisioning, by IBERGRID, NGI_IT, NGI_SK and NGI_DE.

-A CLOUD resource centre provides to the community at least one kind of these facilities:
+A EGI cloud provider offers at least one the following service types: